 There are several spots on Main Street which are perfectly fine for a performance artist and don’t present a traffic or safety problem and don’t interfere with any businesses.

 Why not establish a group to review the level of the artist’s talent and suitability?
 What’s wrong with requiring that an artist audition for the right to perform?
 And why not a tip jar?
+Does the Select Board frown on the current profusion of tip jars in stores or at cash registers because it thinks they inhibit trade?
+This is how performance artists sustain their art; to label them "panhandlers" is regrettable.

 Here in the center of an environment so rich with creativity of all kinds, to immediately form a negative response to a novel request like this seems like yet another effort to automatically resist change and to keep Lenox unexciting, uncreative, predictable, and as a result, less attractive and less commercially vital.